Let’s say that your neighbor is a surgeon that makes $250,000 a year. Does that mean he or she is rich?

 Ranked: The Best and Worst Pension Plans, by Country

-Ranked: Countries with the Best and Worst Pension Plans
+The Best and Worst Pension Plans Worldwide

-Each country’s pension system has been shaped by its own economic and historical context.
-This makes it difficult to draw precise comparisons between countries—yet there are certain universal elements that typically lead to adequate and stable support for older citizens.
+Because a country’s pension system is unique to its particular economic and historical context, it’s difficult to draw direct comparisons.
+However, there are certain elements that pension experts see as universally positive, and that lead to better financial support for older citizens.

-MMGPI organized these universal elements into three sub-indexes:
+As with previous rankings, Mercer and the CFA Institute organized these universal elements into three sub-indexes:

 - Adequacy: The base-level of income, as well as the design of a region’s private pension system.

-- Sustainability: The state pension age, the level of advanced funding from government, and the level of government debt.
+- Sustainability: The state pension age, the level of advanced funding from the government, and the level of government debt.

 - Integrity: Regulations and governance put in place to protect plan members.

 These three measures were used to rank the pension system of 43 different countries, representing more than 65% of the world’s population.
 This year’s iteration of the index notably includes four new countries—Iceland, Taiwan, UAE, and Uruguay.

 The Full Ranking

 When it comes to the best pension plans across the globe, Iceland, the Netherlands, and Denmark have the top three systems.